War is a Racket - Maj Gen Smedley Darlington Butler d

 20 BUCK 10

 If during play you had collected these 4 BUCK cards, your buck would be a 13 pointer.
-He'd weigh 240 pounds, and your DREAM BUCK % would be 70%.
+He'd weigh 240 pounds, and you DREAM BUCK % would be 70%.
 (The DREAM BUCK % is a scoring of the buck's antler size.
 100% would be a new world record.)
 As the game continues your buck can continue to grow bigger as you exchange your BUCK cards with ones taken from the draw pile.
-In this game, you can never reduce the antler size of a buck.

-EXCHANGING: Using the example give above, let's say you draw another rare 4 point BUCK card.
+EXCHANGING: Using the example given above, let's say you draw another rare 4 point BUCK card.
 You would then want to exchange it with one of your 3 point BUCK cards.
 Thus, your 13 point buck has grown into a 14 pointer.
-Keep in mind that your BUCK cards form a unit and may only be discarded when being exchanged with better ones.
-The quickest way to determine the better BUCK card is to compare the weight.

 DRAW TWO OPTION: This gives you two chances on the same turn to get the card you really need.
 Here's how it works.
 On your turn you must declare to the other players before you draw any cards that you are going to use your “Draw Two Option”.
-You then discard your REMEDY/DRAW TWO OPTION card and draw your first card.
-If you don't want it you may draw again.
+You then discard your REMEDY/DRAW TWO OPTION card and draw again.
 But if the second card drawn is a PROBLEM card you must accept it.
 This option is especially helpful when the draw pile is getting low and you desperately need a certain card.

 1.Your BUCK cards must add up to at least 8 points.